kgxsz/devops-101/part-three/README.md

         ansible-playbook playbook.yml -u ubuntu -i inventory --private-key="~/.ssh/main.pem" Here, we're telling ansible which playbook and inventory file to use, as well as what user and private key to use for ssh.
 You will be prompted, say yes to both, and then watch as Ansible configures your instances

 That's it.
-Once Ansible has finished, try running it again, you'll notice that it's a lot faster and the tasks are reporting as `ok` or `skipped`, that's idempotency in action.
+Once Ansible has finished, try running it again, you'll notice that it's a lot faster and the tasks are reporting as `ok` or `skipping`, that's idempotency in action.

 #####Organising Ansible
 For this workshop it's sufficient to have a single playbook and an inventory file with a variable defined within it.
 For real world projects, however, you will need to separate tasks out into 'roles', and variables should live in their own files, not in the inventory file.